Scientific concept

 Advanced collaborative research approach

-All five programs together represent a truly collaborative approach of the applicants and the associated scientists, with every PI substantially contributing to more than one topic, and integrating additional contributing scientists as indicated, emphasizing the high degree of interdisciplinarity within the cluster.
+All four programs together represent a truly collaborative approach of the applicants and the associated scientists, with every PI substantially contributing to more than one topic, and integrating additional contributing scientists as indicated, emphasizing the high degree of interdisciplinarity within the cluster.
 Moreover, within the different research areas of each program, tailored combinations of advanced collaborative approaches are used to address specific scientific questions.

-expertise of its members and their collaborative access to advanced
+To resolve the fundamental questions posed by the ImmunoSensation3 concept, the cluster relies on the unique and complementary expertise of its members and their collaborative access to advanced experimental designs.

 The cluster has established a number of complementary scientific approaches since it last funding period, which are used to pertubate and characterize processes from the molecular level to entire organisms and multi-organism systems.
 Beyond the boundaries of classical immunology, the cluster encompasses expertise in related fields such as systems immunology and structural biology, and utilizes advanced tools and methods such as nanobody generation, Mass Spectrometry, protein crystallization, and more (see picture).
 These advanced scientific approaches will enable cluster members to design and adapt experimental settings which decode the specific regulatory immune circuits that are responsible for the functional connections between the level of immune sensing and the levels of response, resolution and memory.